“How many hours of study do I need to do each day?”

 When you study ineffectively and/or faff around for 3 hours, you’re wasting time you’ll never get back.

-3 hours of study can hurt your brain
+3 hours of study is scary for your brain

 Let’s not overlook the fact that thinking you have to do a huge chunk of study can totally throw you off course.
 It can lead to procrastination and study paralysis.

-The thought of three hours of study is simply too overwhelming for a fatigued brain.
-Think about it, you’ve already been at school for seven hours.
-Your frazzled brain is thinking:
+The thought of three hours of study is simply too overwhelming for a fatigued brain that’s already spent 6-7 hours at school.
+Consider that after school your frazzled brain is thinking: